REQUEST TPD RECORDS

 Title 10A Article 1 Chapter 6 & Article 2 Chapter 6 of the Oklahoma State Statutes is known as the Oklahoma Juvenile Code.
 Paragraph A states: "Except as provided by this section or as otherwise specifically provided by state or federal laws, the following juvenile records are confidential and shall not be open to the general public, inspected, or their contents disclosed."
 The list of confidential records includes law enforcement records.
 Therefore, the Records Section is unable to release any record on a juvenile, including arrest records or reports in which the victim was a juvenile.
 These records cannot be released to the juvenile or his parents or guardian.
 Title 10 does specifically state that records of traffic violations are not considered confidential.

-All subpoenas should be addressed to Information Services Division.
-They can be delivered to the Records Section.
-Each subpoena received will be reviewed by an officer designated by the Chief of Police.
-The department does have the right to contest a subpoena if it feels releasing the information requested would be a violation of state or federal law.
-After a subpoena has been reviewed and approved by the designated officer, it will be forwarded to a clerk who will obtain the subpoenaed materials.
-The clerk will then contact the individual requesting the subpoenaed materials.
+The department does have the right to contest a subpoena.
+After a subpoena has been reviewed and approved, it will be forwarded to a clerk who will obtain the subpoenaed materials.
+The clerk will then contact the individual requesting the subpoenaed materials and advise the requestor of the cost of the records.